Johnadibe/rent-a-ride-app/README.md

 - [Visual Studio Code](https://code.visualstudio.com/): A source code editor
 - Have a working and updated browser
 - Have a local version control like git installed on your computer
-- A copy of the link of this Repository.
+- A copy of the link to this Repository.
 ```sh
  https://github.com/Johnadibe/tour-reservation.git
 ```